isographlabs/isograph/docs-website/docs/quickstart.md

 A note for folks who are reading this before the release.

-- The `project_root` directory must exist, e.g. run `mkdir -p src/components`
 - do not nest your `artifact_directory` inside of your `project_root`
 - `yarn iso --watch` will create a bunch of files right now.
 That's expected.

 :::

-## Teach Isograph about your GraphQL server
+## Teach Isograph how to make network requests

 Isograph requires some initial setup to teach it how to make API calls to your GraphQL server.
 The GraphQL server we will hit is running at `https://swapi-graphql.netlify.app/.netlify/functions/index`.